-No specific statutory or administrative requirements exist for auditing fuel, purchased power, and related costs for electricity in Ohio.
-However, general guidance on the standard work to be performed and the requirements of the audit report can be obtained in the previous Appendix D and Appendix E to Chapter 4901:1-11, O.A.C. (see Attachments 1 and 2 to this RFP, which are based on the audit Appendices)1.
-Please note that this audit program establishes minimum criteria for the audit review.
-It should not be used to the exclusion of the auditor's initiative, imagination, and thoroughness in performing the audit.
+No specific statutory or administrative requirements exist for auditing fuel, purchased power, and alternative energy costs in Ohio.
+However, for the FAC, general guidance on the standard work to be performed and the requirements of the audit report can be obtained in the previous Appendix D and Appendix E to Chapter 4901:1-11, O.A.C. (see Attachments 1 and 2 to this RFP, which are based on the audit Appendices).
+As it regards the AER, guidance on the standard work to be performed is shown on Attachments 3 and 4.
+Please note that these audit programs establish minimum criteria for the audit review.
+They should not be used to the exclusion of the auditor's initiative, imagination, and thoroughness in performing the audits.

-The designated auditor will be expected to analyze, interpret, and make specific recommendations with respect to the structure, policies, and procedures of the Company's fuel procurement, fuel utilization, power purchases, capacity purchases, and related functions.
+The designated auditor will be expected to analyze, interpret, and make specific recommendations with respect to the structure, policies, and procedures of the Company's fuel procurement, fuel utilization, power purchases, and related functions, and the Company's AEPS compliance activities.